Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

 \subsection{Domatic Partition LP}

-In this section, we provide a $0-1$ LP without objective function that determines whether for a given number of security means $n$ and a UDG built on a static WSN a satisfiable assignment exists so that in the neighbourhood of each node each security mean can be placed at least once.
-Therefore, the $0-1$ LP determines a domatic partition of size $n$.
+To compute the domatic partition of size $n$ of a given graph $G=(V,E)$, we conceptualise a $0-1$ LP without objective function.
+The LP returns either a feasible solution or terminate with the response that no feasible solution exists.
+In case a feasible solution exists, the assignments of the binary variables provide a feasible graph partitioning.
+Hence, the $0-1$ LP determines a domatic partition of size $n$.

-To decide whether a graph $G=(V,E)$ resulting from a WSN can fulfil a given domatic partition of size $n$, we create a $0-1$ LP without objective function.
-To do so, we have to define a number of variables and we need to construct a set of constraints which represents the properties of a domatic partition.
-We define the variables $x^v_i\in\{0,1\}$ of the underlying $0-1$ LP with the upper index as identifier for the corresponding node $v\in V$ and the lower index as the identifier for the corresponding partition $i=1,\ldots,n$.
+To construct a $0-1$ LP, we need to define a number of variables and construct a set of constraints representing the properties of a domatic partition.
+We define the variables $x^v_i\in\{0,1\}$ of the underlying $0-1$ LP.
+The upper index provides the identifier for the corresponding node $v\in V$ and the lower index links to the partition $i=1,\ldots,n$.
 For each node $v\in V$, there are exactly $n$ variables, one for each partition.
-A value $1$ of a variable $x^v_i$ means that the node $v$ belongs to set $i$ of the partition.
+A value $1$ of a variable $x^v_i$ associates the node $v$ with the set $i$ of the partition.
 Otherwise, the value $0$ indicates that node $v$ is absent from the partition.

 The first set of constraints we introduce ensures that each node has to be included in exactly one dominating set of the domatic partition:

 Moreover, we formalise that each node is either part of a dominating set or adjacent to one: